ChristianHallerX/ChristianHallerX.github.io/projectblog/_posts/2023-02-28-Mocking_Testing.md

 title: Mocking and Testing
 image: /assets/img/research/Mocking_Testing/Mocking_Testing_Cover.jpg
 description: >
+  Concepts for testing.
+It's a bit dry though.
 ---

 0. this unordered seed list will be replaced by toc as unordered list